 - Peak hunting and processing in reciprocal space

-- Integration of intensity data for kinematical and also dynamical refinement
+- Integration of intensity data for kinematical and dynamical refinement

 - Calculation of 3D reconstruction of intensity distribution in reciprocal space (to be viewed e.g. by UCSF Chimera or Vesta)

-To get started with PETS you may use the collection of tutorials for Jana2006 (called the Jana Cookbook, available at http://jana.fzu.cz/), including raw electron diffraction data.
-There is a section on electron diffraction in the cookbook, which includes tutorials on data processing with PETS.
+To get started with PETS, you may use the provided user manual (see below for download) and also the collection of tutorials for Jana2020 (called the Jana Cookbook, available at http://jana-login.fzu.cz/), including raw electron diffraction data.
+There is a section on electron diffraction in the cookbook, which includes tutorials on data processing with PETS2.